alishazal/qalb/README.md

 This readme also contains a repository structure at the end.

 ## 1. Data Extraction from LDC XML Files
 Download the [data](https://catalog.ldc.upenn.edu/LDC2017T07) and unzip the downloaded file.
-The annotated Arabizi-Arabic transliterated parallel corpus resides in bolt_sms_chat_ara_src_transliteration/data/transliteration as folder as xml files.
-We use these for training and testing of our tool.
-There are also unannotated Arabizi-only files in bolt_sms_chat_ara_src_transliteration/data/source; these are used for training word-embeddings using Fasttext.

 ### Extracting Data Splits: Train, Dev & Test